Pylons/pyramid/docs/narr/traversal.rst

 The :mod:`pyramid.traversal` module contains API functions that deal with traversal, such as traversal invocation from within application code.

-The :func:`pyramid.url.resource_url` function generates a URL when given a resource retrieved from a resource tree.
+The :meth:`pyramid.request.Request.resource_url` method generates a URL when given a resource retrieved from a resource tree.